 But I live in the real world and you have more risks than us on the road.

 And look no further for ‘risky for women’ than Papua New Guinea.
 Domestic abuse is rife and women are second class citizens.
 If I had a girlfriend and she wanted to come with me to PNG – I wouldn’t even consider negotiating.
 If my sister wanted to go – I’d personally fly home to the UK and lock her in her room.
 (It’s cool, I’d still feed her and give her a window – with bars).

-I’d like to tell you that horrific cases like this is an isolated event – but it’s not.
+I’d like to tell you that horrific cases like this are isolated event – but they’re not.
 It’s commonplace.
 Ladies – I don’t mean to sound condescending, bigoted, or demeaning.
 I say this out of your best interest and good intentions – Papua New Guinea is not the place for a woman.

 Have you ever braved Papua New Guinea?
 Which country did you find the scariest on your travels?